 I provide public- as well as in-house trainings adapted to your organisation in Outcome Mapping and Outcome Harvesting.

-Some examples of recent trainings include in-house training for the Danish Institute for Human Rights (DIHR), Dignity, European Partnership for Democracy (EPD).
+Some examples of recent trainings include in-house training for the Danish Institute for Human Rights (DIHR), Dignity and the European Partnership for Democracy (EPD).
 I also provided 3 public trainings for Global Focus and 1 for Partos, both networks of the organisations working on international development in their countries.

 Upcoming public training